Fall of the Assad regime

-On 8 December 2024, the Assad regime collapsed during a major offensive by opposition forces.
-The offensive was spearheaded by Hay'at Tahrir al-Sham (HTS) and the Southern Operations Room (SOR), and supported mainly by the Turkish-backed Syrian National Army as part of the Syrian civil war that began with the Syrian revolution in 2011.
-The capture of Syria's capital, Damascus, marked the end of the Assad family's rule, which had governed Syria as a hereditary totalitarian dictatorship since Hafez al-Assad assumed power in 1971 after a successful coup d'état.
+On 8 December 2024, the Assad regime in Syria collapsed during a major offensive by opposition forces.
+The offensive was spearheaded by Hay'at Tahrir al-Sham (HTS), the Syrian National Army (SNA), and the Southern Operations Room (SOR), as part of the Syrian civil war that began with the Syrian revolution in 2011.
+The capture of Syria's capital, Damascus, marked the end of the Assad family's rule, which had governed Syria as a totalitarian hereditary dictatorship since Hafez al-Assad assumed power in 1970 after a successful coup d'état.

 As the SOR advanced towards Damascus, reports emerged that Bashar al-Assad had fled the capital aboard a plane to Russia, where he joined his family, already in exile, and was granted asylum.
 Following his departure, opposition forces declared victory on state television.
 Concurrently, the Russian Ministry of Foreign Affairs confirmed Assad's resignation and departure from Syria.

-The swift fall of the Assad regime was met with shock and surprise throughout the world, including with the Syrian people.
-Syrian opposition fighters were reportedly surprised at how quickly the Syrian government had collapsed in the wake of their offensive.
+The swift fall of the Assad regime was met with shock and surprise throughout the world, and among the Syrian people as well.
+Syrian opposition fighters were reportedly surprised at how quickly the Assad government had collapsed in the wake of their offensive.
 Analysts viewed the event as a significant blow to Iran's Axis of Resistance due to their use of Assad's Syria as a waypoint to supply arms and supplies to Hezbollah, a key ally.
 Several Western academics and geopolitical commentators likened the regime's collapse to the fall of the Berlin Wall in 1989, comparing the broader geopolitical shifts that occurred after both events.

 Background

 The Assad family, c.
 1993.
 Front: Anisa Makhlouf and Hafez al-Assad.
 Rear, left to right: Maher, Bashar, Bassel, Majd, and Bushra al-Assad.

 The Assad family had ruled Syria since 1971, when Hafez al-Assad seized power and became the president of Syria under the Syrian Ba'ath Party.
 After his death in June 2000, he was succeeded by his son Bashar al-Assad.

 Hafez al-Assad built his governmental system as a bureaucracy that was marked by a distinct cult of personality.
 Images, portraits, quotes and praises of Assad were displayed everywhere from schools to public markets and government offices.
 He was referred to as the "Immortal Leader" and the "Sanctified One" (al-Muqaddas).
-Assad reorganised Syrian society along militaristic lines, persistently invoked conspiratorial rhetoric on the dangers of foreign-backed plots abetted by fifth columnists, and promoted the armed forces as a central aspect of public life.
+Assad reorganized Syrian society along militaristic lines, persistently invoked conspiratorial rhetoric on the dangers of foreign-backed plots abetted by fifth columnists, and promoted the armed forces as a central aspect of public life.

 After Hafez al-Assad's seizure of power in 1970, state propaganda promoted a new national discourse based on unifying Syrians under "a single imagined Ba'athist identity," as well as Assadism.
 Fervently loyalist paramilitaries known as the Shabiha deified Assad and pursued psychological warfare against non-conformist populations.